potxolate/laravel/README.md

 ## Introduction

 Welcome to the Laravel Project!
-This repository contains a Laravel application designed to [describe the purpose of your project].
+This repository contains a Laravel application designed to compare product prices.

 ## Features

-- **Feature 1:** Description of feature 1.
+- **Feature 1:** Add the url of the same product on different stores.
-- **Feature 2:** Description of feature 2.
+- **Feature 2:** Compare prices.
-- **Feature 3:** Description of feature 3.
+- **Feature 3:** Enjoy.

 ## Installation